 Statue of Liberty Ferry schedule

-Apart from the Statue of Liberty departure point in both these locations, you need to be mindful of the ferry schedule to reach the Statue of Liberty National Monument.
+In addition to considering the Statue of Liberty departure point at both locations, it’s essential to be mindful of the ferry schedule to reach the Statue of Liberty National Monument.

-If you are visiting from New Jersey, the ferries depart from Liberty State Park.
-The timing remains the same as the ferries for New York.
-Read Ferry from New Jersey for more in detail.
+For visitors from New Jersey, the ferries depart from Liberty State Park, following the same schedule as those from New York.
+Check the Ferry from New Jersey page for further details.

 The last return trip ferry is at 5 pm from Liberty Island for both sides.